You are currently viewing Obsessive-Compulsive Disorder (OCD) – Causes & Treatments

 • Regular Exercise: Can help reduce symptoms of depression and anxiety associated with OCD.

-• Balanced Diet: A nutritious diet supports overall mental and physical health.
+• A balanced diet supports overall mental and physical health.

 • Sleep Hygiene: Good sleep practices improve mood and reduce OCD symptoms.